pyldin601-legacy/php-funky/readme.md

 }
 ```

-In this case result of `find` method encapsulated into `Option` object even if user not found.
-But it will be `Some` if user fetched from database or `None` if not.
+In this case result of `find` method encapsulate into `Option` even if user not found.
+But it will be subclass `Some` if user fetched from database or subclass `None` if not.
 Second argument in helper function `wrap` tells what result means that no result.
 Default value is `null`.

 And then our code will be like: